sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-13-find-first-and-last-position-of-element-in-sorted-array.md

   caption: Engineering Notes and Practical Examples
   show_overlay_excerpt: false
 ---

-# Find First and Last Position of Element in Sorted Array

 This guide explains the intuition, optimized approach, and Java implementation for find first and last position of element in sorted array, with practical tips for interviews and production coding standards.

 ## Problem